layeredapps/stripe-subscriptions/readme.md

 #### Example with plan selection screen:

+In these examples "plans" are referred to, these are just identifiers you would have to correlate with Price objects (which are replacing Plan objects in Stripe).

-1) provide a page where users select their plan eg {your_application_server}/plans
+1) create a page on your application server where users select their plan eg `/plans`

+2) add the `require-subscription` server script to your `package.json` and set the env var `START_SUBSCRIPTION=/plans`

-2) Plan buttons are linked to create billing profile with redirect to start subscription
+3) user registers and is immediately redirected to the `/plans` page, where plan buttons are linked to create billing profile using the redirect-url parameter to return the user after `/account/subscriptions/create-billing-profile?return-url=/plans%2Fplan=gold%26start=true`

-3) User enters payment information at `{your_dashboard_server}/account/subscriptions/create-billing-profile?return-url=/create-subscription%2Fplan=gold`

-4) user redirects to `{your_application_server}/create-subscription?plan=gold`

-5) Subscription is created via API at `{your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X`
+4) after creating their payment information user is redirected back to `/plans?plan=gold&start=true`, you observe the plan and start parameters and post to the Dashboard API to start their subscription

+    {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X

+POST data:

+    priceids=price1
+    quantities=1

 #### Example with just one subscription type

-1) Subscribe button is linked to create billing profile with redirect to start subscription

-2) User enters payment information at `{your_dashboard_server}/account/subscriptions/create-billing-profile?return-url=/create-subscription`

-3) User redirects to `{your_application_server}/create-subscription`

-4) Subscription is created via API at `{your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X`
+1) create a page on your application server where users select their plan eg `/subscribe`

+2) add the `require-subscription` server script and `x-has-customer-billing` proxy script to your `package.json` and set the env var `START_SUBSCRIPTION=/subscribe`

+3) user registers and is immediately redirected to `/subscribe`, where you check the x-has-customer-billing header received fom Dashboad and if not, redirect to create billing profile using the redirect-url parameter to return the user after `/account/subscriptions/create-billing-profile?return-url=/subscribe`

+4) after creating their payment information user is redirected back to `/plans?plan=gold&start=true`, you observe the plan and start parameters and post to the Dashboard API to start their subscription

+    {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X

+POST data:

+    priceids=price1
+    quantities=1

 #### Example with metered billing

 When you use metered billing prices are set based on usage amount, eg disk storage on a server.

 You can set usage amounts using the API:

     {your_dashboard_server}/api/user/subscriptions/create-usage-record?subscriptionid=X